gis-ops/tutorials/wordpress/WP_SpatialPlugin.md

 Its real power lies in its backend.
 WordPress core provides complete user management out-of-the-box and mighty plugins like WooCommerce make very complex web shop setups a breeze.
 And the best thing: it all comes with a well-documented and reeeaaally easily extendable **REST API**.
 You start to see its real merits?

 However, we're immediately missing spatial capabilities and likely you are too, if you landed here.
 What if you want to query the geographical location of users (provided you have their locations)?
-Or what if you set up a web shop for vector print maps and want to query my WooCommerce store by bounding box to intersect the map products available within the lateral extent of a web map app (*Spoiler*: that's how we actually got here!)?
+Or what if you set up a web shop for vector print maps and want to query your WooCommerce store by bounding box to intersect the map products available within the lateral extent of a web map app (*Spoiler*: that's how we actually got here!)?
 Fear not, read on and learn how to do just that.
 All contained within your very own WordPress installation, no PostGIS server and even fully functional on shared hosts.

 **Goals**:

-- Get familiar with the WP GeoMeta Plugin by [Michael Moore](https://twitter.com/stuporglue)
+- Get familiar with the [WP GeoMeta Plugin](https://github.com/BrilliantPlugins/wp-geometa) by [Michael Moore](https://twitter.com/stuporglue)
 - Create a WordPress plugin from scratch
 - Extend existing WordPress REST API routes with new fields
 - Extend WordPress REST API with custom routes